petercorke/arduIO/README.md

 Firmata does not really support synchronous sampling.
 All inputs are polled at high speed and sent to the client, where subsampling takes place.
 This not only wastes communications bandwidth, it also introduces artifacts due to the signal being resampled.
 Adding a new type of device is not straightforward, and the client (host-side) software has to know about the different types of device on the server.

-Arduino ships with 13 different Firmata sketches, and there are 5 other variant libraries that can be installed.
+Arduino ships with 13 different Firmata sketches, from standard to configurable, and there are 5 other variant libraries that can be installed.
-The versions from standard to configurable.
 `AnalogFirmata` provides access to analog IO.
 It has a fixed sample rate of 20ms

 ```